 Press for the continuation of the CCTV monitoring programme.
 This has made our streets safer, protected traders and enabled the police to obtain convictions for criminal offences.
 Seek a funding contribution from the police, as well as resisting any decisions taken by the council that put the financing of this at risk.

 Pressurise the council to continue with its community grants programme.
-This is now at risk because of the Calverley Square proposals.
 Lobby for the council to continue to support Citizens Advice Tunbridge Wells & District, which may have to close without council funding.
 Support local community initiatives throughout the borough by making small grants that can help turn these initiatives into realities.

-Support the cultural hub development, which has been partly funded by the Heritage Lottery Fund.
+Support the Amelia Scott cultural hub development, which is being partly funded by the Heritage Lottery Fund.
 This makes good use of the existing library, museum, and adult education centre buildings.

 Put pressure on the owners of the old ABC cinema site to ensure that it is developed as soon as possible.
 The development should include a suitable community element.

 Ensure that the council takes into account the needs of all age groups when allocating resources, including teenagers and older people.